-Your fashion-minded troupe won’t want to miss out on a trip to The FIT Museum, best known for its innovative, award winning, ambitious and ever-fresh special exhibitions.
-Its three floors house a permanent assemblage encompassing over 50,000 garments and accessories from the 18th century to the present, and represent important designers such as Balenciaga, Chanel, and Dior.
-The collecting policy of “the Most Fashionable Museum in New York City” focuses on aesthetically and historically significant “directional” clothing, accessories, textiles and visual materials, with emphasis always on contemporary avant-garde fashion!
+Your fashion-minded troupe won’t want to miss out on a trip to The FIT Museum, best known for its innovative, award-winning, ambitious and ever-fresh special exhibitions.
+Its three floors house a permanent assemblage encompassing over 50,000 garments and accessories from the 18th century to the present and represent important designers such as Balenciaga, Chanel, and Dior.
+The collecting policy of “the Most Fashionable Museum in New York City” focuses on aesthetically and historically significant “directional” clothing, accessories, textiles and visual materials, with the emphasis always on contemporary avant-garde fashion!
 Prepare to be WOWED.

 Mood Designer Fabrics

 Aspiring young stylists, hobby sewers and fashion mavens, alike will LOVE this tour of the ULTIMATE NYC designer fabric store!
 Without a doubt, Mood Fabrics is the number-one shopping destination for fashion and home fabric in the world; the NYC flagship store greets more than 1,200 customers every day!
 Named one of “Fashion’s 50 Most Powerful” by The New York Daily News, Mood has built a truly impeccable reputation based on honesty, creativity, and hard work; the company prides itself on being a family business and true American success story.
 Followers of Project Runway will recall how quickly it became one of the most successful reality shows ever; even non-sewers flock to the three-floor NYC store for a peek at Tim Gunn or Mood mascot, Swatch!